amitmse/in_Python_/Logistic Regression/README.md

 	4. No perfect multicollinearity

 	-------------------------------------------------------------
-	- Logistic regression relaxes several key assumptions of linear regression (linearity between the dependent and independent variables, normality of errors, homoscedasticity) required by linear regression, particularly concerning the relationship between variables and error distributions.
+	- Logistic regression relaxes several key assumptions required by linear regression (linearity between the dependent and independent variables, normality of errors, homoscedasticity)

  	- Logistic regression the target variable follows Bernoulli / binomial distribution, not normal distribution.
   		The errors in logistic regression are not normally distributed, as the outcome is a probability (0 to 1).